jpcranford/automations/README.md

 # A macOS Automation Repository
 A repo for all the things I wrote/stole to make my life a little easier.
 Enjoy.

-**How to Install:** Most of these are just `.zip` files containing Automator workflows, in which case just download and extract the appropriate `.zip` file, then simply open the file inside and macOS will take it from there.
+**How to Install:** Most of these are just Automator workflows.
+Download and open to install.
+(Be careful though, GitHub likes to treat them as empty folders, but you need the whole thing.)

 If installation instructions differ from the above, it'll be noted in the folder's readme.